phcode-dev/phoenix/docs/generatedApiDocs/features/BeautificationManager-API.md

 #### The resolved promise object

-The resolved object takes the same structure as beautifyEditorProvider
+The resolved object has the same structure as beautifyEditorProvider resolved promise object.

 ## beautifyEditor